 Beware!
 Sometimes industry experts are simply that — experts in their fields.
 They are not necessarily great, experienced, or even good speakers.
 Oftentimes inexperienced event planners will book an industry expert, or a conference sponsor, to give a presentation just to save money.

 The conference committee will need to fill a spot on their roster just to — well, fill a slot.
 It can be a real downer and kill the flow of the event.
 The absolute WORST thing an event planner can do is give this so called ‘Industry Expert’ a speaking slot in their agenda where they follow, a very dynamic speaker.
 It’s not just bad for the attendees but it’s a horrible thing to do to this “expert”.
 As they say in show business, that speaker will ‘die’!

 One very popular types of speakers is the motivational keynote speaker.
 They are often brought in to inspire and motivate the audience.
 They use personal stories and anecdotes to encourage attendees to achieve their goals, overcome challenges, and believe in themselves.
-This can also be a presenter who has overcome a a significant amount of adversity and has a story about how they came out the other side much better than they were before.
+This can also be a motivational presenter who has overcome a a significant amount of adversity and has an inspiring story about how they came out the other side much better than they were before.